Tamsui River: Fauna

 Scientists conducting research on what they believed to be Meretrix lusoria in the Tamsui River sent samples for genetic analysis and discovered that they were a distinct species: Meretrix taiwanica.

 In popular culture

-Due to the river's pollution, the phrase “I’d rather jump into the Tamsui River!” was once a popular saying in Taipei.
+Due to the river's pollution, “I’d rather jump into the Tamsui River!” was once a popular phrase in Taipei.

 Bridges

 Several famous bridges run across the river, from south to north downstream: